Wayland (protocol): Desktop environments

-Desktop environments in process of being ported from X to Wayland include GNOME, KDE Plasma 5 and Enlightenment.
+Desktop environments that have been ported from X to Wayland include GNOME, KDE Plasma and Enlightenment.

-In November 2015, Enlightenment e20 was announced with full Wayland support.
 GNOME 3.20 was the first version to have a full Wayland session.
 GNOME 3.22 included much improved Wayland support across GTK, Mutter, and GNOME Shell.
-GNOME 3.24 shipped support for the proprietary NVidia drivers under Wayland.
+GNOME 3.24 shipped support for the proprietary Nvidia drivers under Wayland.

-Wayland support for KDE Plasma was delayed until the release of Plasma 5, though previously KWin 4.11 got an experimental Wayland support.
-The version 5.4 of Plasma was the first with a Wayland session.
-During 2020 Klipper was ported to Wayland and the next 5.20 release in October 2020 has the goal to improve screen casting and recording.
+KDE Plasma started supporting Wayland in version 5.
+Version 5.4 of Plasma was the first with a full Wayland session.
+In KDE Plasma 6, Wayland became the default.

+In November 2015, Enlightenment e20 was announced with full Wayland support.

 Other software

 Other software supporting Wayland includes the following: